Education

 There are six colleges in Dutchess County: Dutchess Community College (DCC), DCC-South (in Fishkill), Marist University, Bard College, Vassar College, and the Culinary Institute of America (CIA).

-Many college students live on campus and others commute by car (particularly to DCC and DCC-South).
-However, sidewalk coverage around a college allows students to live nearby and walk to campus, for students and staff to walk between the campus and nearby destinations, and for the adjacent community to take advantage of events and other opportunities on campus.
+Many college students live on campus, while some commute by vehicle (particularly to DCC and DCC-South).
+However, sidewalk coverage around a college allows students to live nearby and walk to campus, for students and staff to walk between the campus and nearby destinations, and for the nearby community to take advantage of events and other opportunities on campus.

-Sidewalk coverage within a half mile ranges about 45 percent at Vassar and 40 percent at Marist to about 20 percent at DCC and the CIA and less than 10 percent at DCC-South and Bard.
-While most campuses have extensive internal paths, sidewalk connections to the surrounding area from most of our colleges are limited.
+Sidewalk coverage within a half mile ranges to about 45 percent at Vassar and 40 percent at Marist, to about 20 percent at DCC and the CIA, and less than 10 percent at DCC-South and Bard.
+While most campuses have extensive internal paths, sidewalk connections to the surrounding area from many of our colleges are limited.

 How frequent is bus service to our colleges?